zzzprojects/learn-orm/tutorials/fsharp/overview.md

 ## Why F#?

-F# was initially available only on Windows, as a Microsoft Research project, but it is now a first-class language on several platforms.
+F# was initially available only on Windows as a Microsoft Research project, but it is now a first-class language on several platforms.

  - You can use F# on Windows, Mac, and Linux with tool support in Visual Studio, Xamarin Studio, MonoDevelop, Emacs, and on Android and iOS devices and the Web using HTML5.
  - In addition to general-purpose programming, F# applies to GPU code, big data, games, and much more.